-The headquarters of first the Otter Forest Reserve, and subsequently redesignated Custer National Forest, moved several times through its early history.
-Initially in Miles City, it moved to Ashland, then back to Miles City, and then in 1932, the headquarters moved to Billings.28
+The headquarters of first Otter Forest Reserve, and subsequently redesignated Custer National Forest, moved several times through its early history.
+Initially in Miles City, it moved to Ashland, then back to Miles City, and then in 1932, the headquarters moved to Billings.27

 The year 1920 witnessed the addition of the Sioux National Forest as a district, followed in 1932 by the splitting of the Beartooth National Forest between the Custer and the future Gallatin National Forest.
-With the addition of the Beartooth National Forest, the Custer National Forest consisted of the districts of Stillwater, Rock Creek, Ashland, Fort Howes, Ekalaka, Sioux, and Pryor Mountain.29 Unlike many forests, the Custer (now the Custer Gallatin) National Forest differed from many forests as not all the districts were, nor are, contiguous.
-At the time of the first and later lookout construction (the subject of this nomination), the three generally forested districts of the Custer National Forest consisted of the Beartooth, Sioux, and the Ashland, the district where the Poker Jim Butte Fire Lookout stands.30
+With the addition of the Beartooth National Forest, the Custer National Forest consisted of the Stillwater, Rock Creek, Ashland, Fort Howes, Ekalaka, Sioux, and Pryor Mountain districts.
+Unlike many forests, the Custer (now the Custer Gallatin) National Forest differed from many as not all the districts were, nor are, contiguous.
+At the time of the first and later Poker Jim Butte Fire Lookout construction, the three generally forested districts of the Custer National Forest consisted of the Beartooth, Sioux, and the Ashland, the district where the subject of this nomination stands.
+29

 As a result of the 1906 Forest Homestead Act and the Enlarged Homestead Act of 1909, the period from 1915-1925 witnessed the greatest settlement in the Ashland area.
-Although immigration to the area occurred at this time, the quality, or lack thereof, of the soil, the scarcity of rain, and general topography consigned many to realize that farming wasn't a practical vocation.
-The difficult late 1920s followed by the Depression and the 1930s forced many to sell, often to the large cattle operations.31
+Despite the influx of settlers, the quality, or lack thereof, of the soil, the scarcity of rain, and general topography consigned many to realize that farming wasn't a practical vocation.
+The difficult times of the late 1920s followed by the Depression and the 1930s forced many to sell, often to the large cattle operations.30

-In the years after World War I, area ranches fell into difficult financial times.
+In the years after World War I, many area ranches fell into difficult financial times.
 The low demand for beef and horses obligated ranches to accept visitors willing to pay for the 'ranch experience.'
-The earliest dude ranchers in America were the Eaton brothers, Alden, Willis, and Howard, who came west from Pittsburgh, Pennsylvania in 1879 to establish their first ranch near what is now Medora, North Dakota.
+The earliest dude ranchers in America were the Eaton brothers (Alden, Willis, and Howard) who came west from Pittsburgh, Pennsylvania in 1879 to establish their first ranch near what is now Medora, North Dakota.
 Although they began the practice as early as 1882, the early 1900s saw a massive increase in the business, further fed by an explosion of western movies.
 In 1902, the Eaton Brothers moved their ranch to the base of the Big Horn Mountains of Wyoming and the location became the center of the new industry.
-During the 1920s and 1930s, the region between Buffalo, Wyoming, Sheridan, Wyoming, and Birney, Montana, immediately west of the Poker Jim Butte Fire Lookout, played home to 38 operating dude ranches.32 The increased number of dude ranches in the area raised concerns about the possibility of wildfire and how such an event could affect their business.
-The scourge of fire not only would comprise business directly in terms of potential loss of life but it could also result in long-term financial loss-visitors to the area came for the scenery, "dudes" wouldn't want to visit an area burned out by wildfire.
+During the 1920s and 1930s, the region between Buffalo, Wyoming, Sheridan, Wyoming, and Birney, Montana, immediately west of the

-28 Clark, pp. 33, 36.
+27 Clark, pp. 33, 36.

-30 Brett French, "Custer National Forest Marks 100 Years," The Billings Gazette, October 9, 2008.
+29 Brett French, "Custer National Forest Marks 100 Years," The Billings Gazette, October 9, 2008.